Campus Conduct Code

-3. Social Justice: University community members recognize that respecting the dignity of every person is essential for creating and sustaining a flourishing university community.
+University members recognize that respecting the dignity of every person is essential to create and to sustain a flourishing environment.
 They understand and appreciate how their decisions and actions impact others and are just and equitable in their treatment of all members of the community.
-Conduct that violates this value includes, but is not limited to: …
+Behaviors that violate this value include but are not limited to: ...